-I came across this archive of all the Byte magazine covers from the first one in January 1977 which some energetic soul has scanned.
+I came across this archive of all the Byte magazine covers which some energetic soul has scanned.
+They go all the way back to the first issue in January 1977.

 Here’s the first one I bought at McGills Technical Books in Elizabeth Street, Melbourne: